Skip to main content

 Authentication

-Discovery is public. initialize, tools/list, resources/list, resources/templates/list, and the notifications/initialized handshake are servable without credentials, so any agent (or agent-readiness scanner) can connect to https://worldmonitor.app/mcp, read the server identity, and enumerate the full tool and resource catalogs before authenticating — the same metadata already published in the static server card. tools/list, resources/list, and resources/templates/list return only public catalog metadata (names, descriptions, URIs / URI templates — no data, no quota). resources/read of a public resource (a concrete, metadata-only freshness/health probe surfaced by resources/list, such as worldmonitor://seed-meta/freshness) is also public and quota-free — an anonymous agent can read it cleanly.
-Anonymous discovery is rate-limited to 60 requests/minute per client IP.
-Everything that returns data or spends quota (tools/call, and resources/read of a data-bearing URI-template instantiation — country risk, chokepoint status, market quote) — plus the gated metadata methods prompts/list and logging/setLevel — still requires one of the two auth modes below.
+Discovery is public. initialize, tools/list, prompts/list, prompts/get, resources/list, resources/templates/list, ping, logging/setLevel, and the notifications/initialized handshake are servable without credentials, so any agent (or agent-readiness scanner) can connect to https://worldmonitor.app/mcp, read the server identity, and enumerate the full tool, prompt, and resource catalogs before authenticating — the same metadata already published in the static server card.
+These methods return only public catalog metadata (names, descriptions, URIs / URI templates, static workflow-template prose — no data, no quota); every capability advertised by the anonymous initialize is anonymously exercisable, so a strict MCP client (Claude Desktop, mcp-remote, the reference SDKs) completes its full post-connect enumeration without stalling on an auth wall. resources/read of a public resource (a concrete, metadata-only freshness/health probe surfaced by resources/list, such as worldmonitor://seed-meta/freshness) is also public and quota-free — an anonymous agent can read it cleanly.
+Anonymous discovery is rate-limited to 60 requests/minute per client IP. get_sources is the sole credential-free, daily-quota-free data tool; its anonymous path has a separate fail-closed ceiling of 10 calls/minute/IP.
+Other data-bearing calls require credentials.
+Every tools/list and describe_tool entry carries _meta["worldmonitor/access"]: "free" means anonymous and quota-free, "free-account" means available to a signed-in free account (cache-backed data calls spend its allowance; describe_tool does not), and "subscription" means Pro-only.
+Resource templates carry the same marker as their backing tool.
 A credential presented on a discovery method is still validated (a bad key returns 401, never a silent anonymous downgrade).
 The MCP handler accepts two auth modes, in priority order:

 1. OAuth 2.1 bearerAuthorization: Bearer <token> where <token> was issued by /api/oauth/token.
 This is what Claude Desktop, claude.ai, Cursor, and MCP Inspector use automatically.
 Required for any client that hits MCP from a browser origin.